Fresnel number: Application

-Aperture real amplitude as estimated at focus of a half inch perfect lens having Fresnel number equal to 100.
+Aperture real amplitude as estimated at focus of a half inch (12.7 mm) perfect lens having Fresnel number equal to 100.
 Adopted wavelength for propagation is 1 μm.

-Aperture real amplitude as estimated at focus of a half inch perfect lens having Fresnel number equal to 1.
+Aperture real amplitude as estimated at focus of the same lens having Fresnel number equal to 1.
 Adopted wavelength for propagation is 1 μm.

-Aperture real amplitude as estimated at focus of a half inch perfect lens having Fresnel number equal to 0.01.
+Aperture real amplitude as estimated at focus of the same lens having Fresnel number equal to 0.01.
 Adopted wavelength for propagation is 1 μm.

-The Fresnel number is a useful concept in physical optics.
-The Fresnel number establishes a coarse criterion to define the near and far field approximations.
-Essentially, if Fresnel number is small – less than roughly 1 – the beam is said to be in the far field.
+In physical optics, the Fresnel number is commonly used as a rule-of-thumb parameter indicating how strongly the wavefront curvature across an aperture influences the observed field.
+The Fresnel number establishes a coarse criterion to define the near- and far-field approximations.
+Essentially, if Fresnel number is small (less than roughly 1), the beam is said to be in the far field.
 If Fresnel number is larger than 1, the beam is said to be near field.
-However this criterion does not depend on any actual measurement of the wavefront properties at the observation point.
+The Fresnel number is a coarse classification based only on geometry, not a direct measurement of the wavefront at the observation plane.

-The angular spectrum method is an exact propagation method.
-It is applicable to all Fresnel numbers.
+For propagation between parallel planes in a homogeneous medium, the angular spectrum method provides a solution of the scalar Helmholtz equation for the field and is applicable to all Fresnel numbers.

-A good approximation for the propagation in the near field is Fresnel diffraction.
-This approximation works well when at the observation point the distance to the aperture is bigger than the aperture size.
-This propagation regime corresponds to $\ F \sim 1$.
+$F \gtrsim 1$ is often associated with the near-field (Fresnel) regime, where the diffraction pattern evolves noticeably with propagation distance and the Fresnel diffraction (paraxial) integral is commonly used.

-Finally, once at the observation point the distance to the aperture is much bigger than the aperture size, propagation becomes well described by Fraunhofer diffraction.
-This propagation regime corresponds to $\ F \ll 1$.
+$F \ll 1$ is often associated with the far-field (Fraunhofer) regime, where the Fraunhofer diffraction approximation applies.
+In this regime, the field is closely related to the spatial Fourier transform of the aperture field (up to scaling and phase factors).

-The reason why the angular spectrum method is not used in all cases, is that for large propagation distances it burdens a larger computation time than the other methods.
-Depending on the specific problem, any memory size of computers is too small to solve the problem.
+In numerical calculations, angular-spectrum and related convolution-based propagators typically impose sampling constraints and may require zero padding or enlarged computational windows to avoid wrap-around and aliasing errors, increasing memory use and runtime; when applicable, Fresnel or Fraunhofer approximations are often used for efficiency.